 Social Worker (Bilingual) - Middle School

-Position overview: TEP Social Workers serve as the primary coordinators of mental health services for TEP students and families, design and implement programs that promote social and emotional health, and respond to day-to-day student issues and unanticipated crises.
-Each Social Worker at TEP focuses his/her efforts on the students, families, and teachers in one specific cohort.
-The Social Worker moves up with that cohort as the students move up from 5th through 8th grade.
+Position overview: Social Workers at The Equity Project (TEP) Charter School serve as the primary leaders of mental health services for TEP students and families, design and implement (proactive and preventative) programs that promote social and emotional health, and respond to day-to-day student issues and unanticipated crises.
+Each Social Worker at The Equity Project (TEP) Charter School focuses his/her efforts on the students, families, and teachers of one specific cohort.

 Mental health and counseling services

 - Provide regular counseling to students and families in need of social and emotional support; this includes both mandated counseling to students with IEPs (Individualized Education Plans) as well as individual and group counseling to other students in need

 - Coordinate the delivery of mental health and family services at community-based organizations for students and families requiring outside services